 To submit a drone service request, please use the link below and complete the application.
-We will then contact you to discuss whether or not we can accommodate your request given the increasing volume of drone service calls we are receiving.
+We will then contact you to discuss whether or not we can accommodate your request, given the increasing volume of drone service calls we now are receiving.

 How much does help from the IGIS with Drone Services cost?

 If IGIS helps you with your project you will be billed based on our approved recharge rate.
 The rate can be view at the following link.